has become Emperor, finally in position to bend the galaxy

 - Better to Die than Be Killed: Jocasta attempts to jump to her death when cornered by Vader and his clone troopers, but he manages to catch her mid-air with the force.

 - BFG: The gun Jocasta pulls on Vader.
-It appears to use the same technology as the Death Star, drawing its energy from the kyber crystal of a lightsaber loaded in its ammunition chamber and firing continuous beams of energy; however the process durably damages the lightsaber.
+It appears to use the same technology as the Death Star, drawing its energy from the kyber crystal of a lightsaber loaded in its ammunition chamber and firing continuous beams of energy; however the process visibly damages the lightsaber.

-- Bittersweet Ending: The second arc, The Dying Light, ends this way.
+- The second arc, The Dying Light, ends this way.
 Jocasta Nu dies, but Vader chooses to destroy the information she possessed rather than give it to Palpatine.
 Meanwhile, we see that Jocasta's assistant has sealed away her collection of Jedi knowledge, to one day be found by Luke Skywalker.

 - Black Comedy: